aaronli39/systems/notes.md

 ## 12/10/18 - controlling resources with semophores

 * IPC construct used to control acess to a shared resources(like a file or shared memory)
-* most commonly, a semophore is used as a counter representing how many processes can ccess a resource at a given time
+* most commonly, a semophore is used as a counter representing how many processes can access a resource at a given time
-	* if a semophore has avalue of 3, then it can have 3 active "users"
+	* if a semophore has a value of 3, then it can have 3 active "users"

 #### Semophe opeartions: